 You can always evaluate the true financial health of your company by using other methods while creating budgetary slack to keep yourself on track.

 Set aside a certain amount each month for operating expenses, and try to come in under that number.
-Negotiate for more conservative terms with prospective suppliers, and look for ways to cut unnecessary extras.
+You can also negotiate for more conservative terms with prospective suppliers, or you can look for ways to cut unnecessary extras.

 Is slack profitable?

 It depends.
 Having a safety net in your budget can come in quite handy while you’re expanding your business.
 Whether you’re building a new office or bidding on a new contract, slightly overestimating costs protects you against shortages and unforeseen expenses.
 A little slack in your budget could allow you to hire a new employee or upgrade your company equipment, making you more competitive in your field.

 You never know when an added expense might pop up in the day-to-day life of your business.
 If you include a little slack in your budget, at the end of the year, you could treat your employees to a well-deserved bonus, pay down debt, or put smiles on everyone’s faces by throwing a nice holiday party with the surplus.